 About a month before the death of his brother John Monahan had finished a term of enlistment in the United States army, and returned to live with his brother and sister-in-law at their Hazel street home.

 [“Husband Dead, Woman Faces Poison Charge - Annie Monahan, Once Tried as Slayer of Niece, Again Accused. - Prisoner Stoical When Accused of Murder Plot by Police.”
-Jun.
+The Syracuse Herald (N.Y.), Jun.
 15, 1917, p.
 13]

-FULL TEXT: NEW HAVEN, Feb.
+FULL TEXT (Article 5 of 5): New Haven, Feb.
 13.—Smiling and apparently under less mental strain than at any time since her trial began, Mrs. Annie P. Monahan this afternoon heard Judge James H. Webb in Superior court sentence her to life imprisonment for the murder of her third husband, John P. Monahan, by administering poison.
 The jury found her guilty of murder in the second degree after deliberating more than three hours.

 Mrs. Monahan was taken back to her cell in the New Haven jail, where she has been confined for the last twenty months, following the death of her husband on June 13, 1917.
 Her trial began January 28, last.